Sacred Valley & Classic Inca Trail

 which circuit is included in Machu picchu ?

-When you reach Machu Picchu from the Inca Trail, you will go directly to the Watch Tower, which is located at the top of the citadel where you can enjoy one of the best views of Machu Picchu, also known as the "postcard picture" spot.
+Upon arrival at Machu Picchu via the Inca Trail, participants proceed directly to the Watch Tower, situated at the summit of the citadel.
+This location offers one of the most iconic panoramic views of Machu Picchu, often referred to as the "postcard picture" spot.
+This area corresponds to Circuit 1.

-After this amazing viewpoint, you will continue with a guided tour of Circuit 3.
-This is part of the regulations for all Machu Picchu guided tours, so all Inca Trail hikers will hike this same route whether they completed the 4-day or 2-day version.
-This route will take you through significant sites around the citadel while exploring its history and cultural significance in the world.
+Following this viewpoint, participants continue with a guided tour of Circuit 3.
+This routing is mandated by current Machu Picchu regulations; therefore, all Inca Trail hikers, regardless of whether they completed the 4-day or 2-day trek, follow the same path.
+Circuit 3 encompasses significant sites within the citadel and provides opportunities to explore its historical and cultural importance.